Juventud Guerrera: World Wrestling Entertainment (2005–2006)

 In the spring of 2005, Guerrera signed with World Wrestling Entertainment (WWE), He debuted on television, entertaining the WWE Universe simply as Juventud, on June 18, 2005, defeating Funaki on SmackDown!s sister show Velocity.
 On the June 23 episode of SmackDown, Juventud, Super Crazy and Psicosis (collectively called "The Mexicools") interrupted a match between Chavo Guerrero and Paul London by riding to the ring on a lawn mower and attacking both wrestlers.
 The following week by week of The Mexicools interrupting matches and beating down seemingly random WWE Superstars and cutting promos.
 Juventud quickly established himself as the mouthpiece/leader of the group and began using his old nickname "The Juice".

 At the Great American Bash on July 24, The Mexicools defeated the newly reunited Blue World Order (Big Stevie Cool, Da Blue Guy, and Hollywood Nova) in a six-man tag team match.
 After more weeks of interruptions and sneak attacks, The Mexicools were sent down to Velocity.
 The group feuded with Velocity main-stay and then-Cruiserweight Champion Nunzio and his tag partner Vito.
 Each member of The Mexicools picked up numerous pinfall victories over the champion during this time.

 At the October 4 SmackDown! tapings for Velocity, Juventud (along with Super Crazy and Psicosis) faced Brian Kendrick, Paul London, Scotty 2 Hotty, and Funaki in an over-the-top battle royal with the stipulation that the winner would receive a title shot at the Cruiserweight Championship at No Mercy.
 After finally eliminating London, Juventud won the battle royal and the title shot.
 At the event on October 9, he defeated Nunzio following a Juvi Driver to capture the Cruiserweight Championship, his first title in WWE and, due to the title being originally from WCW, his fourth Cruiserweight Title reign.
 Juventud later went on to lose the title back to Nunzio at a live event in Italy.
 On November 25, Juventud regained the title on an edition of SmackDown! from England.
 Guerrera lost the Cruiserweight title to Kid Kash at Armageddon on December 18, 2005.

 On January 6, 2006, WWE announced that Guerrera was released from the company due to multiple backstage issues.
-His final match aired that evening on SmackDown!, a Cruiserweight Title rematch against Kid Kash which Juventud lost.
+His final match aired that evening on SmackDown!, a Cruiserweight Championship rematch against Kid Kash which Juventud lost.
 During this match, Juventud would use many high flying moves including a 450° splash, a move WWE outright banned due to an earlier match Juventud had with Paul London where he botched the move, and resulting in London suffering several fractured bones in his face.